Find Affordable College Courses

 Oakland, CA

-Our analysis found Merritt College to be the most popular school for horticulture students who want to pursue a associate degree in California.
-Located in the large city of Oakland, Merritt College is a public school with a medium-sized student population.
+Our 2023 rankings named Merritt College the most popular school in California for horticulture students working on their associate degree.
+Located in the city of Oakland, Merritt College is a public school with a moderately-sized student population.

 Of the 15 students majoring in horticulture at Merritt College, 40% are male and 60% are female.